Chess Story The Royal Game first editions by Stefan Zweig

 This original carbon copy of the typescript can be found in the Lilly Library, Indiana University, Bloomington, in the state of Indiana.
-This typescript by using carbon paper from 21 February 1942 has 62 numbered plus a double counted page plus the unnumbered title page.
+This carbon paper typescript from 21 February 1942 has 62 numbered pages plus a double counted page plus the unnumbered title page.
 That is a total of 64 single-sided sheets according to Egbert Meissenburg / 63 pages according to Dr. Randolph J. Klawiter.

 The fourth typescript was sent to the address of Stefan Zweig's friend and editor Benjamin W. Huebsch (known as B. W. Huebsch) in New York City.
 This original carbon copy of the typescript can be found in the Library of Congress in Washington, B. W. Huebsch collection.
 Papers / Miscelany / Container Box 41 / Literary manuscripts.
 Huebsch was working as a manager for the publishing company Viking Press.
 He translated the German text of Schachnovelle and created the English title The Royal Game.
 The English text was published together with some color illustrations by Dillwyn Thomas in the US magazine Woman's Home Companion, Volume LXXI, No. 3, March; Crowell Publishing Co., 1944, 22-23, 96-98, 100,102, 106-111, 114-115 pages.
 The full text starts with "The big liner ..." on page 22 and ends with "a great deal of talent for an amateur" on page 115.
 The name of the translator B. W. Huebsch is not mentioned in the magazine.
 The full text of The Royal Game was published one month earlier than the book edition.
 In the moment I could not find this edition on the website of the Stefan Zweig Bibliography compiled by Dr. Randolph J. Klawiter but it is mentioned in the book by Randolph J. Klawiter: Stefan Zweig.
 An International Bibliography.
 Ariadne Press, Riverside 1991, number F 293.
 Thanks to Egbert Meissenburg for his kind information about the publication in this magazine.

 Here is the offer from my antiquarian bookshop Versandantiquariat Elke Rehder